-A pilot for a future proposed TV series, Jamison said he wanted to tell a contemporary story of black life centered in his beloved home city, which he described as “one of the most interesting places in the country, I think in the world.
+A pilot for a proposed TV series, Jamison said he wanted to tell a contemporary story of black life in his beloved home city, which he described as “one of the most interesting places in the country, I think in the world.
 The confluence of history, art, culture here is unique.”

 Some of the challenges black women face in the acting industry are among the major themes of the work.
 The main character, McKinley, struggles to play the only roles she finds advertised, that of a slave, in period productions set in Central Virginia.
 After back-to-back shoots, the filmmaker and his sister Courtney, the star of the movie, sat down to talk about the film, their careers, and why Richmond is such a big part of the story they’re trying to tell.